atedeg/mdm/docs/_docs/development/development-choices.md

 language on the spot.

 ### Action modelling through monads

-All core domain actions take advantage of a _monadic encoding of side effects,_ ranging from failure with an exception, to emitting events to reading an immutable global state.
+All core domain actions take advantage of a _monadic encoding of side effects,_ ranging from failure with an exception, to emitting events, to reading an immutable global state.

 Using monads to model side effects proved useful in three distinct ways: